MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/France/how-to-set-up-payment-steps.md

     ms.author: sgroespe

 ---
-# How to: Set Up Payment Steps
+# Set Up Payment Steps
 To use payment management, you must set up steps for payment documents and define payment steps for each payment status.
 For example, "Creation of documents," "Documents created,” and "Creation of payments."
-For more information, see [How to: Set Up Payment Statuses](how-to-set-up-payment-statuses.md).
+For more information, see [Set Up Payment Statuses](how-to-set-up-payment-statuses.md).

 ## To set up payment steps